 Both laptops enjoy excellent touchpads with Microsoft Precision driver support, and so both support Windows 10 multitouch gestures.
 The ThinkPad has the usual TrackPoint nubbin in the middle of the keyboard if you’re into that sort of thing, while the XPS 13 stands out in having touch display options as well.

 Both laptops offer excellent display options.
-The XPS 13 can be equipped with a Full HD (1,920 x 1,080) touch or non-touch display, to go with a 4K (3,840 x 2,160) display that offers a wider color gamut, more accuracy, higher brightness, and greater contrast, and Dolby Vision high dynamic range (HDR) support for streaming.
+The XPS 13 can be equipped with a Full HD (1,920 x 1,080) touch or non-touch display, up to a 4K (3,840 x 2,160) display that offers a wider color gamut, more accuracy, higher brightness, greater contrast, and Dolby Vision high dynamic range (HDR) support for streaming.

-The ThinkPad X1 Carbon is the first of Lenovo’s 14-inch ThinkPads to offer a 4K option, and it’s a good one — colors aren’t quite as wide or accurate, but its Dolby Vision HDR support is deeper than the Dell’s.
+The ThinkPad X1 Carbon offers a 4K option too, and it’s a good one — colors aren’t quite as wide or accurate, but its Dolby Vision HDR support is deeper than the Dell’s.
 You can also select a low-power Full HD display that will significantly extend battery life.

-Finally, the ThinkPad X1 Carbon has much better connectivity, with two USB-C ports with Thunderbolt 3 support, an Ethernet/docking station connector (that unfortunately requires an optional adapter), two USB-A Gen 1 ports, and a full-size HDMI port.
+Finally, the ThinkPad X1 Carbon connectivity options include two USB-C ports with Thunderbolt 3 support, an Ethernet/docking station connector (that unfortunately requires an optional adapter), two USB-A Gen 1 ports, and a full-size HDMI 1.4 port.

-The XPS 13 is a much smaller laptop in width and depth, thanks to some of the smallest bezels you’ll find surrounding a 13.3-inch display.
-It’s 0.46 inches thick and weighs 2.7 pounds.
+The XPS 13 is a much smaller laptop in width and depth thanks to some of the smallest bezels you’ll find surrounding a 13.3-inch display.
+It’s 0.58 inches thick and weighs 2.64 pounds.
 That compares to the ThinkPad X1 Carbon that’s 0.59 inches thick and weighs less at 2.4 pounds.
 The XPS 13, therefore, takes up less space in your backpack, but it will weigh you down just a bit more.
 But both are easy to carry around.

-The Lenovo ThinkPad X1 Carbon Gen 7 is the best version yet, but it can’t beat out the Dell XPS 13 for performance or price.
+The Lenovo ThinkPad X1 Carbon Gen 8 is the best version yet, but it can’t beat out the latest Dell XPS 13 on performance or price.
 Then again, not many laptops can.